aperkins19/NLLAB_OT2_PURE/README.md

 * cope better with different types of time lists.
 * rearrange the header metadata in "_raw.csv" so we don't have to do it manually
 * fixed the processing of ALTE004 and produced the plots.
+* Had a go trying to go get black to work. https://atom.io/packages/atom-black

 #### Question for Michael - have you updated the energy solution height increment post ALTE004?
 LMK

 ## 30/05/2022